Torsors on loop groups and the Hitchin fibration: Reductive group schemes and the Hitchin fibration

 so the Cartan $\fc$ is uniquely determined.
-Conversely, if $S$ is a geometric point and $\gamma \in \fg(S)$ lies in at least one and at most finitely many Cartans $\fc \subset \fg$, then, by \cite{SGA3II}*{XIII, 6.1}, it is regular semisimple, and so lies in a unique $\fc$.
+Conversely, if $S$ is a geometric point and $\gamma \in \fg(S)$ lies in at least one and at most finitely many Cartans $\fc \subset \fg$, then, by \cite{SGA3II}*{Expos\'{e} XIII, Th\'{e}or\`{e}me 6.1}, it is regular semisimple, and so lies in a unique $\fc$.
 This immediately reveals pathologies: for instance, by \Cref{rem:SL2-fail}, the entire Lie algebra of $(\SL_2)_{\ov{\bF}_2}$ is regular semisimple.
 To avoid them, we will only discuss regular semisimple sections for root-smooth reductive $G$.

-For example, if $G$ is reductive and root-smooth, then, by \Cref{eqC} and the characterization of being regular semisimple in terms of the injectivity of the adjoint action modulo a Cartan \cite[XIII, 4.6]{SGA3II}, a $\gamma \in \fg(S)$ is regular semisimple if and only if it lies in the Lie algebra $\ft \subset \fg$ of a maximal $S$-torus $T \subset G$ and $(d\gA)(\gamma_{\ov{s}}) \neq 0$ for every geometric point $\ov{s}$ of $S$ and every root $\gA \colon T_{\ov{s}} \ra \bG_m$.
+For example, if $G$ is reductive and root-smooth, then, by \Cref{eqC} and the characterization of being regular semisimple in terms of the injectivity of the adjoint action modulo a Cartan \cite[Expos\'{e} XIII, Proposition 4.6]{SGA3II}, a $\gamma \in \fg(S)$ is regular semisimple if and only if it lies in the Lie algebra $\ft \subset \fg$ of a maximal $S$-torus $T \subset G$ and $(d\gA)(\gamma_{\ov{s}}) \neq 0$ for every geometric point $\ov{s}$ of $S$ and every root $\gA \colon T_{\ov{s}} \ra \bG_m$.
 In particular, in the root-smooth case a regular semisimple section is semisimple (and is also regular as we will see in \Cref{lem:description-of-centralizer} and \S\ref{reg-part}, which will also show the converse: sections that are both regular and semisimple are regular semisimple).